 - By month, February has had the most instances (nine), while September had the fewest (one).
-By season, winter has had 20 such months, spring and summer have each had 14, and fall has had 10 months.
+By season, winter has had 20 such months, summer had 15, spring had 14, and fall has had 10 months.

 GREATEST SWINGS IN A MONTH'S WARMEST-COLDEST TEMPERATURE WHEN 2 DAYS APART